antondc/urligram-frontend/README.md

 - Modularize Redux ❌
 - Restructure state:
   - Navigated route to routerLocations ❌
+- Use httpOnly and retrieve cookies on server only 👍
 - Replace express-device for https://www.npmjs.com/package/express-useragent 👍
 - Update Jest 👍
 - Webpack add autoprefixer 👍